OfficeDev/teams-toolkit/packages/sdk-react/README.md

 This hook function leverage `useData` to call Graph API.
 It will execute the fetchGraphDataAsync function that the developer passes in first.
 If user has not consented to the scopes of AAD resources, `useGraph()`, `useGraphWithCredential` will automatically call login function to pop up the consent dialog.
 So, developers can focus on the business logic of how to fetch Microsoft Graph data.

+### BaseDashboard
+The BaseDashboard is a React component that provides a basic dashboard layout implementation for developers to quickly build a dashboard tab for Microsoft Teams.
+You can inherit this class and override some methods to customize your own dashboard.
+For example, define the layout of the widget in your dashboard by overriding the `layout()` method, and customize the dashboard style by overriding the `styling()` method.

+### BaseWidget
+The BaseWidget is a React component that provides a basic widget layout implementation for developers to quickly build a widget.
+You can inherit this class and override some methods to customize your own widget.
+For example, define the header of the widget by overriding the `header()` method, and get data needed for the widget by overriding the `getData()` method, etc.

 ## Next steps

 Please take a look at the [Samples](https://github.com/OfficeDev/TeamsFx-Samples) project for detailed examples on how to use this library.